bnbarak/split-panel-react/README.md

 ##### onFinish ([object] default: `() => {}`)

-A callback being fire when on mouse up event from the divider.
+A callback being fire when on mouse up event from the divider

 ##### onChange: ([object] default: `({ratio, containerWidth, leftWidth, rightWisth) => {}`)